badbatch/pre-rehype-react/README.md

 ## Feedback

-Please report issues/make feature requests using the [issues tracker](https://github.com/badbatch/pre-rehype-react/issues) and I will endeavour to fix them as soon as possible.
+Please report issues/make feature requests using the [issues tracker](https://github.com/badbatch/pre-rehype-react/issues) and I will action them as soon as possible.

 ## Changelog